 British Sign Language (BSL)

 If you need a sign language interpreter, please let us know.
 The more notice you can give us, the easier it will be for us to find one at a time that's convenient to you.

-Deaf people can also call us using SignVideo web access, an online interpreting service, from their own home.
+Deaf people can also call us using SignVideo - an online interpreting service, from your own home.
 You can find out how to access this free service on the BSL signed video service page.

 If you need information in a different format that is accessible to you then please let us know.
 We frequently arrange for letters and leaflets to be produced in accessible formats such as:

 We can usually arrange for these to be produced within two days and send them to you directly.

 Public areas in all our buildings have been independently assessed as being accessible to disabled people, apart from a limited number of circumstances where historic buildings cannot be fully adapted.

 We've worked with the NHS and AccessAble to write an access guide to Barnsley facilities for disabled people.
 The guide contains lots of useful information, including phone numbers and web links, for council buildings, libraries, tourist attractions and some local shops.
 All the places featured in the guide are rated for their accessibility; this means you can use the AccessAble website to check whether a building, venue or route is accessible, and for the facilities available there.

 Many of our buildings also have facilities for baby-changing and for areas mothers to breast feed in privacy.
 Please note however that mothers are welcome to breast feed in public areas.
 Breast feeding facilities are there to provide mothers with a choice.